Overview and Description

 Tools for Assessing Solutions

 QI assessment and interventions can be done by scrutiny of single cases or by analyzing general trends.

 - Analyze single cases

-- Root cause analysis is a tool prescribed by TJC for analyzing a sentinel event, that is, an error that lead to death or permanent disability.
+- Root cause analysis (RCA) is a tool prescribed by TJC for analyzing a sentinel event, that is, an error that led to death or permanent disability.
 It requires interdisciplinary input from frontline staff.

 - Analyze general trends

-- Control charts: to monitor process over time, study variation, and its source.
-It allows tracking of results over time, but also evaluation of how different interventions influence results (e.g., staff education, signage, self-monitoring programs).
+- Control charts: to monitor a process over time, study variation, and its source.
+It not only allows tracking of results over time, but also evaluation of how different interventions influence results (e.g., staff education, signage, self-monitoring programs).
 For example, monitoring compliance with hand hygiene over time.